We’re proud to have some of the world’s very first escape rooms right here in Toronto through our collaboration with Real Escape Game!

 Despite it being a critical influence for a lot of other notable escape room flash games like the Crimson Room, it is extremely dated.
 Virtually every element of the game is lacking in some way.
 It does, however, appear to not have any bugs, and it’s one of the larger escape flash games in terms of its content.
 All in all, if you were to play it today, it makes more for a trip through nostalgia than a timeless classic.

 If you are interested in checking the game out, I have some good news and some bad news.
-The bad news is that, as of right now, the game appears to be down on Jan’s website and no mirrors seem to exist of the game from what I could find.
+The bad news is that, as of right now, the game appears to be down on Jan’s website and no mirrors seem to exist of the game from what I could find (UPDATE: link to the mirror can be found here).
 Furthermore, it seems Jan has disappeared off the web – the game hasn’t been updated in a long time, and all of his pages haven’t seen any activity.
 The good news is that the internet never forgets!
 Through the power of Let’s Play videos, you could always check out a video of the game.
 The following video is one of many play-throughs you can check out to revisit this forgotten forefather of escape games: